 Vyvanse side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Vyvanse: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Get emergency medical help if you have signs of an allergic reaction to Vyvanse: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 sleep problems (insomnia);